 In Year 7 students begin with the basics (greetings, numbers, colours, dates) then move on to family, pets and opinions.
 From January, students study school and hobbies and begin to gain confidence in adding reasons.
 Finally, students learn about the local area while strengthening all that has been seen before.

 The year 8 French course covers a wide range of language that is relevant to students in their everyday life.
 This includes topics such as family and friends, free time, going out, holidays and there is also an excellent whodunit module where students use their logic skills to solve a crime!
-During the year 8 French course, students learn some key grammatical elements which allow them to hold short conversations and write paragraphs in French.
+During the year 8 French course, students learn some key grammatical elements which allow them to hold short conversations and write paragraphs in French which readies them for extended writing pieces at GCSE.
 By the end of the year 8 course, students are able to use three different tenses and express their own opinions and give reasons.

 Key Stage 4

 At Key Stage 4 we offer GCSEs in French, Spanish and German.
 The GCSE courses we offer consist of topics involving general communication and comprehension.
 In Years 9 to 11, students will study the language and culture of the target language in greater depth, building on topics already studied at Key Stage 3.

 There are three broad topic areas ‘Identity and Culture,’ ‘Local, national, international and global areas of interest’ and ‘Current and future study and employment’ We work from a variety of resources, including textbooks, authentic texts and online resources.